t-mart/wap/docs/contributing.rst

    of changes on the master branch is performed and the appropriate next version is determined according to `SemVer rules`_.

 #.
+Move any items from the "Unreleased" section in the `changelog`_ to a new section
+   for the release (or create the items if they do not exist).
+This section should be right under the "Unreleased" section.

+   Additionally, update the URL for the "Unreleased" link at the bottom of the page.
+It should point to ``https://github.com/t-mart/wap/compare/v<new-version>...HEAD`` where ``<new-version>`` is the version that will be released.

+#.
 On the master branch, this new version is incremented to with the ``bumpversion``.

    .. code-block:: console